brunosantanati/git-tests/README.md

 Type the numbers of the files you want to add to stage When finished press enter
 Select the option '3: revert'
-Type the nunbers of the files you want to remove from stage When finished press enter
+Type the numbers of the files you want to remove from stage When finished press enter
 Type 7 or q to exit (option '7: quit')